mri2410/HomeGuard/README.md

 ECE 4564: Raspberry Pi Project
 To run the program, first open a terminal, create a directory and clone the directory in your local machine: $ git clone https://github.com/mri2410/HomeGuard

+First user need to set their own email address

+This can be done by cd into the HostInformation Folder and run the excutable HostInformation.
+Select the appropriate option and enter the desired information

-open another terminal, cd into HomeGuard, run $ python publisher.py
+open the first terminal, cd into the directory run python playSound.py open another terminal, cd into HomeGuard, run $ python publisher.py

 open next terminal, cd into HomeInformation, run $ qmake $ make run the executable. choose email and enter your email id and phone number.
 Hit OK.